codyaboyd/thoth/README.md

 # AI-Powered Documentation Generator

-This project provides an AI-powered documentation generator that automatically creates documentation for your codebase in JavaScript (JS), TypeScript (TS), Python (PY), Rust (RS), and Solidity (SOL) files.
+This project provides an AI-powered documentation generator that automatically creates documentation for your codebase in JavaScript (JS), TypeScript (TS), Python (PY), ShellScript (SH), Rust (RS), and Solidity (SOL) files.
 It includes a command-line interface for generating documentation for individual files or directories, as well as a watcher service that automatically updates documentation when files change.

 <p align="center">
 <img src="https://github.com/codyaboyd/thoth/assets/57097960/244566cc-5a68-4bf1-8e5a-9c4c3854ee51">